 Besides iron uptake, other elements are also essential for plants.
 Magnesium (Mg) and Copper (Cu) are required for photosynthesis and protein synthesis.
 Calcium (Ca) is essential for cell wall and membrane stabilization, osmoregulation, and as a secondary messenger allowing plants to regulate developmental processes in response to environmental stimuli (Gruzak, 2001).
-Zinc (Zn) is directly involved in the catalytic function of many enzymes, and with regulatory and structural functions (Broadley et al., 2007).
+Zinc (Zn) is directly involved in the catalytic function of many enzymes and with regulatory and structural functions (Broadley et al., 2007).
 Potassium (K) regulates osmotic pressures, stomata movement, cell elongation, cytoplasm pH stabilization, enzymatic activation, protein synthesis, photosynthesis, and transport of sugars in the phloem (Kerbauy, 2012).

-Atmospheric mineral dust contributes thousands of tons of minerals to tropical rain-forests (Okin et al., 2004; Washington and Todd, 2005; Bristow et al., 2010) and likely contributes to plant nutrition, especially compensating thefor poor soils with low inherent fertility (Swap et al., 1996).
-Amazon lowland rainforest soils are shallow and have almost no soluble minerals; added to this, heavy rains readily leach soluble nutrients from the ground that which had been are added from litter decomposition and weathered rocks (Koren et al., 2006).

-There are indications that Saharan desert aerosol can compensate for P leaching from for the poor soils of the Amazon (Gross et al., 2015).
-Intercontinental transport of dust is likely to be of great importance to the forest, as it might help to maintain or possibly influence an ecosystem that has roles in global elimate regulation, in addition to maintaining regular rainfall and storing vast amounts of carbon (Karanasiou et al., 2012).
-A number of studies have stated that Saharan dust contributes) with phosphorus (P) contributing as a fertilizer to the forest (Swap et al., 1992; Okin et al., 2004; Koren, 2006; Bristow et al., 2010; Martin, 2010; Abouchami et. al, 2013; Yu et al., 2015).
-Other than for P, the amount of this dust that is available to plants as soluble micronutrients and macronutrients is unknown, as is the potential influence on forest ecology.
+Atmospheric mineral dust contributes thousands of tons of minerals to tropical rainforests (Okin et al., 2004; Washington and Todd, 2005; Bristow et al., 2010) and likely contributes to plant nutrition, especially compensating for poor soils with low inherent fertility (Swap et al., 1996).
+Amazon lowland rainforest soils are shallow and have almost no soluble minerals; added to this, heavy rains readily leach soluble nutrients from the ground, which had been added from litter decomposition and weathered rocks (Koren et al., 2006).
+There are indications that Saharan desert aerosol can compensate for the poor soils of the Amazon (Gross et al., 2015) with phosphorus (P) contributing as a fertilizer to the forest (Swap et al., 1992; Okin et al., 2004; Koren, 2006; Bristow et al., 2010; Martin, 2010; Abouchami et. al, 2013; Yu et al., 2015).